-Course Work At least 9 hours must be in lecture courses at the 500-level in the student's major area and 3 hours must be in a chemistry lecture course at the 500-level (or 6 hours in lecture courses at the 400-level in one field) outside the student's major area.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work At least 9 hours must be in lecture courses at the 500-level in the student's major area and 3 hours must be in a chemistry lecture course at the 500-level (or 6 hours in lecture courses at the 400-level in one field) outside the student's major area.
 Students must meet the seminar requirements of their major within the program.
-Students found to be deficient in specific areas of chemistry on the basis of placement examinations may have to complete additional courses.

-Preliminary Examination Required.
-Candidates must pass six cumulative examinations within the time limit set by the department.
+Students found to be deficient in specific areas of chemistry on the basis of placement examinations may have to complete additional courses. - Preliminary Examination Required.
+Candidates must pass the cumulative examination requirement within the time limit set by the department. - Dissertation Required.